 It really has been a while since my last blog post.
 The main reason for that is because when I started writing a blog I didn’t want it to be a forced, weekly blog.
 I wanted to just write stuff when I felt like I had something to write about!

-But I guess if I had written a blog at the end of last term it would have been a very positive I LOVE MY JOB blog, because I do, and also the end of term was great fun.
+But I guess if I had written a blog at the end of last term it would have been a very positive I LOVE MY JOB blog, because I do!
 But all of that aside I come back to my blog in the middle of a lovely long summer.

 I love reading, and this summer I have read loads of books.
 I like to read a wide range of books that serve different purposes.
 A murder mystery crime thriller is always a good choice for me, or a book about a person who has lived an amazing life.
 I like to read books that challenge me to think and I enjoy reading books that inspire me.

 I have just finished a book called “Shoe Dog” and it is the memoir of Phil Knight who founded Nike.
-Now you might be thinking, what on earth is a music teacher doing reading a book about shoes and why is he telling us about it.
+Now you might be thinking, what on earth is a music teacher doing reading a book about shoes?

 Phil Knight was a pretty amazing guy and he has ultimately done pretty well for himself.
-I love reading about people that achieve in the world of business and I love to find out what is behind the entrepreneur.
-As teachers we can often get trapped into a mindset that is far removed from the world of business, and yet what we do is possibly much more important but is also linked to other spheres of life in more ways than we sometimes realise.
+I love reading about people that achieve in the world of business.
+As teachers we can often get trapped into a mindset that is far removed from the real world.
+And yet what we do is possibly much more important.
+It is also linked to other spheres of life in more ways than we sometimes realise.

 Let me get to the point.

-As I read the end of the book sat on a lovely beach in Cornwall I thought to myself, gosh, I wish I had started Nike and then gone on to earn billions.
+As I read the end of the book sat on a lovely beach in Cornwall I thought to myself, gosh, I wish I had started Nike.
 What fun it must be to hang out with all those sporting legends and see your brand all over the world.
 But then I stopped for a second, and that is when I decided to write this blog.

 I was also struck by the idea of tailoring shoes to different sports and situations and this got me thinking about my students and how I desperately want to do a better job for them and give them what they need to achieve, just like Phil Knight did with Michael Jordan & Tiger Woods.
 I want to get to know them more, seek out their needs and then support them more than ever.
-I always reflect over the summer and I know I can be better and do better.
+When I stop to reflect, I realise I can be better and do better.
 So if you are a student of mine reading this, then prepare yourself for a great year!

-I am therefore inspired, and excited, for the new term and I wanted to share that with you all.
-If you are a music teacher and you are reading this, then make sure you remember why you love your job and dare yourself to get excited about the year ahead.
+Are you inspired and excited for the new term?
+I know I am which is why I wanted to share this blog with you all.
+If you are a music teacher and you are reading this, then make sure you remember why you love your job.
+Dare yourself to get excited about the year ahead.
 We might not earn loads of money selling shoes or hang out with Bill Gates at the weekend.
-But we will make a difference, and it is always good to remember that and go into the new term inspired and ready!
+But we will make a difference, and it is always good to remember that in our teaching!
 We do a job that changes lives and one that if we let it, can be really fun and enjoyable.